ivuorinen/starred/README.md

 - [Jaennaet/pISSStream](https://github.com/Jaennaet/pISSStream) - App that shows how full the International Space Station's urine tank is in real time, available for macOS (menu bar), iOS, watchOS and visionOS
 - [XcodesOrg/XcodesApp](https://github.com/XcodesOrg/XcodesApp) - The easiest way to install and switch between multiple versions of Xcode - with a mouse click.
+- [apple/container](https://github.com/apple/container) - A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
+It's written in Swift, and optimized for Apple silicon.
 - [flipperdevices/Flipper-iOS-App](https://github.com/flipperdevices/Flipper-iOS-App) - iOS Mobile App to rule all Flipper's family
 - [ianyh/Amethyst](https://github.com/ianyh/Amethyst) - Automatic tiling window manager for macOS à la xmonad.
 - [insidegui/PodcastMenu](https://github.com/insidegui/PodcastMenu) - Put Overcast on your Mac's menu bar